-We are here to dispel some of these myths by explaining the facts surrounding these types of business loans.
+We are here to dispel some of these myths by explaining the facts surrounding this type of business finance.
 After all, there is a reason that merchant cash advances are quickly becoming one of the most sought after types of small business loan in the UK.

 How do merchant cash advance repayments work?

 Repayment programmes for merchant cash advances work differently to your average small business loan.
 When you secure a traditional loan from your bank you receive fixed rate payments and a fixed interest until you have paid back the loan.